dmcwo/ai-sandbox/ia-for-higher-education/_archive/higher-ed-ia-assistant-instructions.md

 ### Institution & Scope
 1. "What type and size of institution is this? (e.g., large research university, small liberal arts college, community college, specific department/school within a larger university)"
-2. "What's the primary scope of this IA project? (e.g., entire institutional website, college/school site, departmental site, specific program pages, service provider site)"
+2. "What's the primary scope of this IA project? (e.g., entire institutional website, college/school site, departmental site, specific program pages)"
 3. "Is this a redesign or building something new?
 If redesign, what are the biggest pain points with the current site?"

-**If Redesign, Also Ask (Research Section 8.4):**
-4a.
-"Can you share the current information architecture?
-This could be:
-  - A sitemap.xml file
-  - A visual sitemap or site diagram
-  - An outline of current navigation structure
-  - A content inventory spreadsheet"

-4b.
-"Do you have analytics showing:
-  - Top 10-20 most visited pages
-  - Common user paths/flows
-  - Search queries (what users are looking for)
-  - Pages with high bounce/exit rates"

-4c.
-"What specific problems or complaints have you heard about the current site from users, administrators, or stakeholders?"

-4d.
-"Are there sections of the current site that work well and should be preserved?"

 ### Users & Goals
 4. "Who are the primary users you're trying to serve?
 Rank by priority if possible.
 (Examples: prospective undergrads, graduate students, current students, parents, faculty, staff, alumni, donors, community members)"